simoninireland/sensor-placement/README.rst

-This will take a *long* time: how long depends on the speed of your broadband connection, but the download is over 1.2GB in size, so it's best to get at least a coffee and probably dinner while you wait.
+This will take a *long* time: how long depends on the speed of your broadband connection, but the download is over 1.2GB in size, so it's best to get at least a coffee, and probably dinner, while you wait.
 You need only perform this step once, of course.

 You can then access the notebooks by running: